dotxlem/s3b/README.md

 ### push
 `s3b push`

+Arguments:
+`endpoint` [OPTIONAL]: the endpoint of the S3-compatible service

-Push takes no arguments; if there is an `s3b_plan.bin` in the current directory it will execute the plan and push any listed files to the bucket specified in the plan.
+If there is an `s3b_plan.bin` in the current directory it will execute the plan and push any listed files to the bucket specified in the plan.

 ### info
 `s3b info --bucket <BUCKET> --key <KEY>`